MalcolmWetzstein/Implementation-of-Adaptive-Manifolds-for-Real-Time-High-Dimensional-Filtering/README.md

-# Implementation of Adaptive Manifolds for Real-Time High-Dimensional Filtering
+# Implementation of <i>Adaptive Manifolds for Real-Time High-Dimensional Filtering</i>
 Implementation of the paper Adaptive Manifolds for Real-Time High-Dimensional Filtering by E. Gastal and M. Oliveira, 2012.
 Written for my class project in Computational Photography.

 See original paper here: https://www.inf.ufrgs.br/~eslgastal/AdaptiveManifolds/